 - 1. Before registration, and before beginning the courses leading to the of BA degree in the Faculty, candidates must have satisfied: - a.
 University Matriculation requirements for entry to a degree programme; - b.
 The entry requirements of the School of Humanities and School of Education; - c.
 Entry requirements of the particular academic departments in which they propose to take courses. - 2.
 These three sets of requirements are as follows: - a.
-University Matriculation b.
+University Matriculation See University Matriculation requirements, UWI Calendar, Vol. II b.
 Faculty Requirements c.
 Departmental Requirements